Does Business Bankruptcy Affect Personal Assets?

 The type of bankruptcy you file will also impact how much your personal assets are affected.
 There are several types of business bankruptcies, each with its own implications:

-• Chapter 7 Bankruptcy – In a Chapter 7 bankruptcy, the business ceases operations, and a trustee liquidates the company’s assets to repay creditors.
+- Chapter 7 Bankruptcy – In filing for Chapter 7 bankruptcy, the business ceases operations, and a trustee liquidates the business’s assets to repay creditors.
 Your personal assets may be vulnerable if your business is a sole proprietorship or a partnership.
 However, if your business is an LLC or corporation, your personal assets are typically protected unless you’ve provided personal guarantees or engaged in fraudulent activities.

-• Chapter 13 Bankruptcy – Chapter 13 bankruptcy is primarily used by individuals but can also be an option for sole proprietors.
+- Chapter 13 Bankruptcy – Individuals primarily use Chapter 13 bankruptcy, but it can also be an option for sole proprietors.
 In this type of bankruptcy, you propose a repayment plan to restructure your debts over three to five years.
 While Chapter 13 can help protect your personal assets, it’s essential to carefully consider the feasibility of the repayment plan and its impact on your business operations.

 The Impact on Personal Credit